younthu/vs-encrypt-text/README.md

 This is an example that shows you how to create a command which makes changes to the document in the active editor.

+# notes
+1. files under .vscode determines how to debug the source code.
 ## Demo

 ![demo](demo.gif)